 Stanbridge University is pleased to announce that it has acquired the first MediTouch ArmTutor device in California for use in occupational and physical therapy disciplines.
 Developed by Israeli firm MediTouch, the ArmTutor is an ergonomic arm brace allowing for isolated and combination elbow and shoulder exercises.

 “The ArmTutor is another valuable addition to our Robotics and Intelligent Sciences Lab,” states Dr. Myka Persson, Master of Science in Occupational Therapy Program Director.
-“With access to the first ArmTutor in California, students will continue exploring the potential benefits of emerging robotic and telerehabilitation therapies in patients affected by strokes, Multiple Sclerosis, and other conditions.”
+“With access to the first ArmTutor in California, students will continue exploring the potential benefits of emerging robotic and telerehabilitation therapies for individuals affected by strokes, Multiple Sclerosis, and other conditions.”

 By gaining hands-on experience with the MediTutor TeleRehab software, students will enter the workforce prepared for increasingly virtual practice in the transforming occupational and physical therapy landscapes.